 Natural Inquirer Lesson Plans

-Use these lesson plans with any Natural Inquirer article.
+Use these lesson plans in conjunction with any Natural Inquirer publications.

 Host a Podcast: Students use graphic organizers to create podcasts or radio broadcasts.

 Paragraph by Paragraph: Focus student understanding of the main idea of a paragraph in each section of a Natural Inquirer article through a reading and note-taking process.